urbanairship/passtools-java/README.md

 passtools-java
 ==============

-Official Java SDK for the Passtools.com API
+Official Java SDK for the PassTools API

 ## Overview

 Please refer to the [API Doc](https://github.com/tello/passtools-api) for the raw apis.
-The SDK make is easy to manage Apple's Passbook passes through the PassTools's Api.
+The SDK make is easy to manage Apple Passbook passes through the PassTools API.
 This repo comes with the javadoc files, please point your browser to the index.html in the javadocs dir to read java docs.

 ## How to use the SDK